GerlechJen/Credit_Risk_Analysis/README.md

 ![image12](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/AdaBoost%20Report.png)

-Preision measures what percentage of the predicted values are correct.
-For this analysis the precision for the high risk was always too low.
-The highest precision we could get was 0.16b using the AdaBoost model.
-This value is not good enough
-Precision is the measure of how reliable a positive classification is.
-From our results, the precision for the good loan applications The precision for the bad loan applications

 Recall is the ability of the classifier to find all the positive samples.
 A low recall is indicative of a large number of false negatives.